Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates: Methods

 \subsubsection{Dirac strings}

-A crucial observation is that the sign of the charges within each patch is gauge (sign) dependent, and similarly for the frame charges.
-Taking a three-band example, flipping the gauge signs of an orthonormal frame of eigenvectors as $\{u_1,u_2,u_3\}\rightarrow \{u_1,-u_2,-u_3\}$ implies a flip of the sign of the charges as $(q_1,\chi_1) \rightarrow - (q_1,\chi_1)$.
-However, the full configurations are physically consistent.
-To make this concrete, Dirac strings provide an essential viewpoint to determine the physical configuration.
+Lying at the core of the computation of the patch Euler class is the necessity to regularise the gauge of the eigenvectors~\cite{bouhon2019nonabelian,Wu1273} in order to make them smooth almost everywhere within the patch (which is required for the definition of the Euler differential form).
+(This is also true for the computation of the frame charges which requires a parallel transport over the base loop, see the last section of Methods.)
+The presence of nodes induces an obstruction to obtain fully smooth eigenvectors though.
+Indeed, whenever two simple nodes (i.e.~each with an absolute Euler class of $1/2$) are created within one gap, in which case the patch Euler class of the pair of nodes is $0$, the $\pi$ Berry phase carried by each node indicates the presence of a $\pi$-disinclination line connecting the two nodes~\cite{BJY_nielsen}, i.e.~the eigenvectors must jump by a gauge sign flip over this line.
+This is represented by a Dirac string in the plane connecting the two nodes within the same gap~\cite{BJY_nielsen}, in analogy with the Dirac string connecting Weyl points in 3D in the complex case.
+Similarly, if we consider a patch containing a pair of simple nodes of equal frame charge, i.e.~the patch Euler class is $\pm1$, each node carries a $\pi$ Berry phase still and a Dirac string must again connect them.
+On the contrary, a single band crossing with a patch Euler class of $\pm1$, i.e.~a double node like those found at $\Gamma$, carries a $0$ Berry phase (Berry phases are only defined modulo $2\pi$) and it is not connected to any Dirac string.

-Lying at the core of the computation of both the frame charges and the patch Euler class, is the necessity to regularize the gauge of the eigenvectors \cite{bouhon2019nonabelian,Wu1273} in order to make them as smooth as possible within the loop or patch over which we compute the invariant.
-However, the presence of nodes induces an obstruction to obtain fully smooth eigenvectors.
-Whenever two nodes are created within one gap, the $\pi$ Berry phase carried by each node indicates the presence of a $\pi$-disinclination line connecting the two nodes \cite{BJY_nielsen}, $i.e.$~the eigenvectors must jump by a gauge sign flip over this line.
-This is represented by a Dirac string in the plane connecting two nodes within the same gap \cite{BJY_nielsen}, in analogy with the Dirac string connecting Weyl points in 3D in the complex case.
+This assignment of Dirac strings within each patch can be readily generalised.
+Considering each two-band subspace separately, we have that all the patches with a half-integer Euler class must be connected (two-by-two) by a Dirac string, while the patches with an integer Euler class are not connected to any Dirac string.

-The advantage of introducing Dirac strings lies in the fact that it permits a direct visualization of the global topological configuration of any multi-band nodal phase (within the plane that has $C_2T$ symmetry with $[C_2T]^2=1$).
-This will become clear below and in the next section.
+As we will see, the advantage of introducing Dirac strings lies in the fact that it permits a direct visualisation of the global topological configuration of any multi-band nodal phase (within the plane that has $C_2T$ symmetry with $[C_2T]^2=1$).
+This will become clear below.